Job 21:4

 - Darby Bible

-As for me, is my complaint to man? and if it were so, why should not my spirit be troubled?
+As for me, is my complaint to man? and why should I not be impatient?

 As for me, is my complaint to man?
 Why shouldn't I be impatient?